SujalD04/prism_hackathon/README.md

 - Drisanth M (22MIC0139)
 - Darsh Marothi (22MID0333)

-# Samsung Aura – Autonomous Device Health & Support Ecosystem
+# Aura – Autonomous Device Health & Support Ecosystem

 ## Overview
-Samsung Aura is an always-on **device health companion** that monitors all Samsung devices — smartphones, TVs, appliances, and wearables — using multimodal AI.
+Aura is an always-on **device health companion** that monitors all Samsung devices — smartphones, TVs, appliances, and wearables — using multimodal AI.
 It predicts failures, performs remote fixes, and coordinates service **without human intervention**.

 The solution is powered by a **multi-agent system** with specialized AI agents for: